-This bread is a great way to use up those zucchini from the garden in a savory way.
-The salty honey butter adds just the right contrast and sweetness to really bring out the flavor.
-It’s a beautiful quick bread to include in your brunch spread but can really work well at any meal.
+This savory zucchini bread is a great way to use up all of your garden zucchini in a unique savory way.
+Don’t skip the salted honey butter – it adds just the right contrast and sweetness to really bring out the flavors.

-- Cheese – try smoked gouda, fontina, or pepper jack for added kick
+- Cheese – try smoked gouda for a unique flavor or pepper jack for added heat

-- Olives – kalamata olives would be a great flavor pairing here
+- Olives – chopped kalamata olives would be a great flavor pairing

-- Herbs – use rosemary, oregano or basil
+- Herbs – minced rosemary, oregano or basil instead of the chives

 - Spices – bring the heat with cayenne pepper or smokiness with smoked paprika

-Important disclaimer: don’t skip the salted honey butter because it’s the perfect compliment and really elevates this to the next level.
+Whatever you do, do not skip the salted honey butter!
+It’s the perfect compliment and really elevates this bread to the next level.
 I love the sweet/savory combination.

 My favorite way to eat this is paired with eggs at breakfast, but it’s versatile and can also be served with a salad and some grilled protein at dinner.

-This bread is a great way to use up those zucchini from the garden in a savory way.
-The salty honey butter adds just the right contrast and sweetness to really bring out the flavor.
+This savory zucchini bread is a great way to use up all of that garden zucchini in a unique savory way.
+Don’t skip the salted honey butter – it adds just the right contrast and sweetness to really bring out the flavors.
+It’s a beautiful quick bread to include in your brunch spread!

 - Prep Time: 20 minutes